Banned or restricted chemicals in Australia

 - occupational health and safety – Safe Work Australia (SWA)

-- environmental management – Department of the Environment and Energy
+- environmental management – Department of Agriculture, Water and the Environment

 - public health – Therapeutic Goods Administration (TGA)

-- use and disposal of the chemical – Department of the Environment and Energy and Department of Foreign Affairs and Trade.
+- use and disposal of the chemical – Department of Agriculture, Water and the Environment and Department of Foreign Affairs and Trade.

 Compliance with restrictions on the access, use and disposal of chemicals is usually managed at the state and territory level.
 National standards or codes of practice are reflected in state and territory legislation to provide more uniform controls across Australia.